aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth-contract.md

     - `Array` - **arguments**: The arguments passed to the method before.
 They can be changed.
     - `Function` - **call**: Will call the _constant_ method and execute its smart contract method in the EVM without sending a transaction.
 It cannot alter the smart contract state.
     - `Function` - **send**: Will send a transaction to the smart contract and execute its method.
 It can alter the smart contract state.
-    - `Function` - **estimateGas**: Will estimate the gas used when the method would be executed on chain.
+    - `Function` - **estimateGas**: Will estimate the gas used when the method would be executed on the chain.
     - `Function` - **encodeABI**: Encodes the ABI for this method.
-This can be send using a transaction, call the method or passing into another smart contracts method as argument.
+This can be sent using a transaction, call the method or passing into another smart contracts method as an argument.

 <h3>Examples</h3>